Managing Salmon for Wildlife

 BC’s resident killer whales rely on Chinook salmon

 Resident killer whales come to British Columbia’s inside waters from late spring to fall primarily in pursuit of Chinook salmon.
-These fish comprise nearly 90% of their summer diet and are linked to their birth rates and survival.
+These fish comprise over 90% of their spring and summer salmon diet and their abundance is linked to killer whale mortality, birth rates and survival.
 The presence of Chinook at locations and times where they can be accessed by killer whales defines habitat that is critical to their growth and survival.
-The decline in chinook numbers is an important factor in the endangered status of BC’s southern resident killer whales.
+The decline in Chinook numbers is an important factor in the endangered status of BC’s southern resident killer whales.

 Raincoast and other conservation groups were represented by Ecojustice in a lawsuit that argued Fisheries and Oceans Canada was not protecting the critical habitat of these whales as they are mandated to do under Canada’s Species At Risk Act.
 Their obligation includes ensuring an adequate abundance of Chinook salmon, their favorite food.
 Raincoast argues that allocations for killer whales must be considered when harvest levels are being set.